LeeGar/NewsFinder/README.md

 <hr>

 NewsFlash: A web app that will aggregate data from reddit and twitter and display the latest news results to the user.
-The display will be populated by 10 of the latest results from both reddit and twitter, and the user can view the latest news depending on his input query.
+The display will be populated by the latest results from both reddit and twitter, and the user can view the latest news depending on his input query.

 <hr>